modern-fortran/neural-fortran/README.md

 ## API documentation

-API documentation can be generated with [FORD](https://github.com/Fortran-FOSS-Programmers/ford/).
+See the neural-fortran GitHub Pages [site](https://modern-fortran.github.io/neural-fortran/) for the API documentation or generate the documentation locally with [FORD](https://github.com/Fortran-FOSS-Programmers/ford/).
 Assuming you have FORD installed on your system, run

 ```